Voters in Albuquerque, New Mexico, defeat measure to limit abortions

 Still, abortion opponents have pushed the boundaries of the landmark Roe v.
 Wade decision in recent years by seeking to curtail abortions at earlier stages of pregnancy.

-The Albuquerque measure was patterned after restrictions enacted by a dozen states based on hotly debated medical research suggesting a fetus feels pain starting at 20 weeks of gestation.
+The Albuquerque measure was patterned after restrictions enacted by a dozen states based on hotly debated medical research suggesting a foetus feels pain starting at 20 weeks of gestation.

 Two of those states, North Dakota and Arkansas, went further by also recently banning abortion as early as six and 12 weeks, respectively.
 Those more restrictive bans have been put on hold by courts.
 Courts have likewise blocked 20-week abortion bans in Arizona, Georgia and Idaho.